 Ingredients

-For a full list of ingredients and quantities used, please refer to the recipe card below.
+For a full list of ingredients and quantities used to make this street food, please refer to the recipe card below.

 You’ll need 16 ounces of Chinese egg noodles, cooked to package instructions.
 You can find fresh egg noodles in the refrigerator section of Asian markets or some local grocery stores.